docusign/docusign-esign-python-client/README.md

 **Unix/Linux:**

+- Type the following command into your console:
-- export PYTHONPATH = &quot;${PYTHONPATH}:.:/path/to/site-packages&quot;
+   **export PYTHONPATH = "${PYTHONPATH}:.:/path/to/site-packages"**
-- Optionally, you can add this command to your **system profile** , which will run the command each time Python is launched.
+- Optionally, you can add this command to your system profile, which will run the command each time Python is launched.

 **Windows:**